NY State Maternity Leave and Pregnancy Disability

 Photo credit: Creative Commons

-Update: On March 31, 2016, New York States' legislature approved paid family medical leave for up to 12 weeks effective 2018.
+On March 31, 2016, New York States' legislature approved paid family medical leave for up to 12 weeks effective 2018.
 Here's our summary of the coming New York state family paid leave provisions.
+This means that starting in 2018, you will be able to receive some payment during your maternity or parental leave if you're a NY state employee.

-If you live in New York, you will not receive paid parental or maternity leave benefits from the state government for bonding purposes after the birth of your child.
+Until 2018, if you are employed in New York, you will not receive paid parental or maternity leave benefits from the state government for bonding purposes after the birth of your child.
 However, you are entitled to receive some payments during the time you are (a) pregnant, and (b) immediately after if you are temporarily unable to work.

 New York state gets a "B" grade from the National Partnership for Women and Families when it comes to how favorable the state laws for new and expecting parents compared to other American states.